 The Supervised Practicum in Spiritual Direction is designed for those interested in a thorough introduction to the practice of spiritual direction within the Catholic tradition.

 A three-year intensive program of study to enhance one’s ability to mentorthe spiritual lives of individuals and Christian faith communities.
 The program takes place each year during Session 2 of the Summer Institute.

-The Summer Institute brings together leading U.S. and international theologians to provide a rich array of learning opportunities in conversation with liturgies, seminars, and off-campus activities.
-Two-week, one-week, weekend, and online classes are offered through the Summer Institute.
+Summer @ STM brings together leading U.S. and international theologians to provide a rich array of learning opportunities in conversation with liturgies, seminars, and off-campus activities.

 Special Student Status